 What are the components that you should consider when creating a purchase agreement?

 Ms. Jones is aware of the consequence of a loosely-worded purchase agreement.
-She takes extra care to capture the following elements in her documentation before sending out for approvals.
+She takes extra care to capture the following elements in her documentation before sending it out for approval.
 As she creates every document from scratch, she also has to check the formatting and other key details before sharing the document with the suppliers.

 - Information on the type of goods/products involved: The document should clearly state the product’s legal description.
 In the case of immovable objects, the description should mention the age, type, and details about its present conditions.